Say what? 8 of the most over-used phrases in the horseworld - Horse & Hound

 7. “I’m just popping down to the yard for a minute”

-Two hours later, you stagger back through the front door, just as your worried mum/partner is about to ring the police, imagining you unconscious in a ditch somewhere.
+Two hours later, you stagger back through the front door, just as your worried parent/partner is about to ring the police, imagining you unconscious in a ditch somewhere.

 8. “Oh, I lost track of time,” you explain airily.